ARC: Investing in Appalachia's Economic Future

 Amount of Funding

-Grants of up to $150,000 are available for all projects.
+Grants of up to $200,000 are available for all projects.
+Construction projects can apply for up to $500,000.
 In the NYS strategic plan, the state expressed a preference for funding smaller projects, thereby stretching the impact of the ARC grant funding.
+STC is also considering allowing phased funding applications for 2 or 3 years (please reach out to STC’s staff to discuss if this seems interesting).

 Matching Funds / Continuation